embodied-agent-eval/behavior-eval/README.md

 ## Usage

-To run `behavior_eval`, use the following command:
+To run `behavior-eval`, use the following command:

 ```
 python -m behavior_eval.main